 - Work Experience

-Note: Each college gives a different weightage to the criteria mentioned above.
-Most colleges nevertheless provide the maximum weightage to CAT Score.
+Note: Each college gives different weightage to the criteria mentioned above.
+Most colleges, nevertheless, give maximum weightage to the CAT Score.

-Documents to be carried at the admission centre
+Documents to be carried to the admission center

-- Original Marksheets (all semesters) and degree certificate
+- Original Marksheets (all semesters) and degree certificates

 - SC/ST/PWD/EWS candidates must produce relevant Class/Caste/Disability or pertaining certificate along with a photocopy.